samdjones/dptool/README.md

 ## Build From Source (clone / make)

-If you want to hack on dptool, you will need the Go toolchain to build, and (optionally) [GoReleaser](https://goreleaser.com/) to make a complete release.
+If you want to hack on dptool, you will need the Go toolchain and Make to build.
+[GoReleaser](https://goreleaser.com/) is used to release versions.

 Clone the repo as usual and: